 My Fellow Queenslanders,

-I acknowledge the Traditional Custodians of these lands and express respect for their Elders, past and present.
+I acknowledge the Traditional Custodians of these lands and express respect for their elders, past, present and emerging.

-It was 102 years ago, in 1916, mid way through the Great War, that the people of Brisbane collectively adopted formal resolutions.
-By those resolutions, they sought, sought humbly, to express their solemn respect and gratitude for the selfless, courageous service men and women of the first Australian Imperial Force.
+It was 103 years ago, in 1916, mid way through the Great War, that the people of Brisbane collectively adopted a series of formal resolutions.
+By those resolutions, they sought to humbly express their solemn respect and gratitude for the selfless, courageous service of the men and women of the first Australian Imperial Force.